cruising the south pacific

 Phase 1.
 Warmup exercises to build later experiences on.

 Phase 2.
-Focus and tuning.
+Focus and tuning exercises.

 Phase 3.
 Finding the Thread.